Pyrrhic War: Pyrrhus' return to Italy

 Publius Cornelius Rufinus and Gaius Junius Bubulcus Brutus, though the details of joint operations in Samnium breaking down amid mutual recriminations reported by Zonaras are likely unreliable.
 The two men were successful enough – Brutus celebrated a triumph over the Lucanians and Bruttians; Rufinus took Croton and Locri – and had taken much of what is now Calabria from Pyrrhus and his allies.

 Pyrrhus crossed back into peninsular Italy in early 276 BC.
 With the Carthaginian navy again patrolling the seas and hostile forces occupying much of Calabria, he set sail with some 110 ships.
 Intercepted by Carthaginian ships, he suffered some losses but was able to land at Locri.
 He then marched on Rhegium but was repulsed.
 Afterwards, as he withdrew, he was harassed by Mamertine mercenaries under their employ, and returned to Locri.
 Needing money, Pyrrhus had his men plunder the Locrian temple to Persephone.
 The sources report that ships carrying the proceeds back to Tarendum were wrecked and, after the treasure washed up on shore near Locri, Pyrrhus had them returned to plead divine forgiveness.
 Whether the shipwrecks or Pyrrhus' return of the sacrilegious plunder are historical is disputed.

 In Rome, a plague had struck the previous year, the population was war-weary, and the omens were poor: a bolt of lightning had struck the head off a statue of Jupiter on the Capitoline, suggesting an end to Roman hegemony.
-The population had also fallen, if census records are to believed, by 5.5% (from 287,222 in 280 BC to 271,224 in 275).
+The population had also fallen, if census records are to be believed, by 5.5% (from 287,222 in 280 BC to 271,224 in 275).
 Resistance to the levy was such that one of the consuls, Manius Curius Dentatus, threatened to sell any citizen who refused the call to arms into slavery and confiscate their property.